yervandsargsyan/SRFA/README.md

 1. **Augmentation of the feature matrix**: Extend `X` to a square matrix `X̃` of size `d' × d'`, where `d' ≥ max(n, d)`, by introducing minimal fictitious features along the diagonal.
 The magnitude of these additional features is extremely small (ε ≪ 1), ensuring negligible impact on the predictive model.

 2. **Regularization of fictitious coefficients**: Apply strong Lₙ-norm regularization (with large `n`) to the coefficients associated with the fictitious features.
-The regularized minimization problem can be represented as (insert as image `formula2.png`):
+The regularized minimization problem can be represented as

 ![Formula2](formula2.png)